Coloring ideas for Tick

 A tick is a tiny, fascinating creature that belongs to the arachnid family, just like spiders.
 Even though they are very small, usually about the size of a sesame seed, they have a big role in nature.
 Ticks usually live between two to three years and their bodies are covered in a tough outer shell rather than soft fur or feathers.
 Weighing very little, they are experts at attaching themselves to animals to feed on blood, which sounds spooky but is just part of their survival.
 They make no sounds that humans can hear, moving quietly through forests, grasslands, and sometimes even backyards.
 Ticks prefer warm and humid places where they can find plenty of animals to latch onto.
 They do not hunt like big animals, but patiently wait for a passing host, making them tiny masters of patience and disguise.

-How to say Tick in different languages
+How to say Tick in different languages?

 - English: Tick